hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 the Kubernetes cluster is generally easier since it is automated using the [Helm chart](/docs/platform/k8s/helm.html).

+The Consul server cluster can run either in or out of a Kubernetes cluster.
+The Consul server cluster does not need to be running on the same machine or same platform as the sync process.
+The sync process needs to be configured with the address to the Consul cluster as well as any additional access information such as ACL tokens.

 To install the sync, enable the catalog sync feature using [Helm values](/docs/platform/k8s/helm.html#configuration-values-) and upgrade the installation using `helm upgrade` for existing installs or